Instructions for Research Review

 6. Those individuals granted conditional approval MUST meet the terms of conditions as denoted in the written notification and receive notification of full approval by the IRB PRIOR to beginning research.

-7. Proposals that are not approved may NOT be initiated.
+7. Proposals that are disapproved may NOT be initiated.
+No persons may overturn the IRB decision regarding the disapproval of the study.

 8. If your proposal is approved, you will be required to submit a Progress Report to the IRB on your activity at the conclusion of your study, or at the 1 year anniversary of the granting of approved by the IRB Committee.
 Failure to complete the Progress Report may result in sanctions (for example, an incomplete for the course or inability to obtain an academic transcript).
 A copy of the Study Completion/Continuing Review Form is available here.